 Creating Legal Experiences

-So, what can you do to make contacts in the legal world, gain legal experience and to keep up with areas of practice that are of interest to you?
-The following list is by no means comprehensive, but is designed to give you a starting point.
-As always, you should make arrangements to come to the Career Services office for an appointment or schedule a telephone appointment to receive more directed information tailored to your personal situation, as well as to take advantage of additional resources.
+Working full time at a stressful job, attending law school in the evening, and having a personal life can leave you with virtually no time to gain legal experience.
+So what can you do to make contacts in the legal world, gain legal experience, and explore areas of practice that are of interest to you?
+The following list is by no means comprehensive but is designed to give you a starting point.
+The Career Services team is available for an appointment to help you with more directed information tailored to your personal situation and additional resources.

 Find Out About Law Firms